 You can either Import your campaign using an HTML file or link to your campaign content using a URL.
 Both options are available on the Import Campaign tab.
 Alternatively you can create customized results by using Moosend's super powerful Campaign Editor.

-7. Click the Next button, to define the winning version of the A/B Split test.
+7. Click the Next button, to define the winning version of the A/B Split Campaign.

-D. Setting up the A/B Split test parameters
+D. Setting up the A/B Split Campaign parameters

 You will now have to define which part of your mailing list will act as a test group and which one as a winner group.
 As you may have already guessed, the test group will receive the different campaign versions and based on how they react the winning version will be defined and sent to the rest of the mailing list, which is called the winner group.